hlarsen/godot-synty-tools/README.md

 My repo of [Blender Scripts](https://github.com/hlarsen/game-asset-blender-scripts) may be useful, it has code around meshes, bones, materials, and other stuff like that.

+## License

+MIT, but if your commercial project does well please consider making a donation <3